Cardinal Care

 A single, unified managed care program will reduce confusion, simplify the member experience, reduce enrollment churn between managed care and fee-for-service, and improve continuity of care as the member’s needs evolve over time.

-The DMAS enrollment broker will support the consolidated Cardinal Care Managed Care program.
-Members will be able to select or change their MCO through a Cardinal Care Managed Care phone number and website.
+The DMAS enrollment broker supports the consolidated Cardinal Care Managed Care program.
+Members can select or change their MCO during open enrollment through the Cardinal Care Managed Care enrollment website or phone number 800-643-2273.
+TTY: 800-817-6608

 Fee-for-service

-No, the blue-and-white Medicaid ID cards will still be valid.
-Both the old and new cards will enable claims processing.
-The new cards will include information about claims processing and contact information for members and providers.
-New Cardinal Care Plan First ID cards will clearly reflect the program’s limited benefits coverage.
-DMAS will gradually send new cards to all members.
+No, the blue-and-white Medicaid ID cards are still valid.
+The old and new cards enable claims processing.
+The new cards include information about claims processing and contact information for members and providers.
+New Cardinal Care Plan First ID cards clearly reflect the program’s limited benefits coverage.

 Managed care

-MCOs will also revise ID cards to replace Medallion and CCC Plus program names with the Cardinal Care logo.
-Some MCOs began issuing these new cards to members in late 2022.
+MCOs have issued new ID cards to replace Medallion and CCC Plus program names with the Cardinal Care logo.

 If you have questions, please email the Cardinal Care Managed Care contract inbox at ccmccontract@dmas.virginia.gov.